 If you want to stray away from Shilshole Bay Marina, people have suggested several other public fishing piers for crabbing in Seattle.
 You can try the Elliott Bay public fishing pier at Centennial Park or the pier at Seacrest Park in West Seattle.
 If you’re willing to get out of Seattle, you should check out Kayak Point, Edmonds, Des Moines, Westport, and even Port Townsend (where we’re told the crabs are on “steroids” because they’re so big).

-We really hope this post encourages you to try crabbing at Shilshole Bay Marina, or wherever else you want to go around the Puget Sound.
+We hope this post encourages you to try crabbing at Shilshole Bay Marina, or wherever else you want to go.
 Crabbing might seem a little intimidating if you’ve never done it before, but it’s actually pretty easy.
 We’d never gone crabbing off a pier before until recently, and we took home four crabs for lunch.
 It was really rewarding to catch our own food.
 Not to mention, we had an absolute blast doing it!

 Have you ever gone crabbing at Shilshole Bay Marina?
 Where is your favorite spot to go crabbing in Seattle and/or around the Puget Sound?
 We’d love to hear from you!
-Please leave a comment below or connect with us on Twitter, Facebook, and Google+.
-Don’t forget to also check out Seattle Bloggers for more awesome experiences around the Emerald City!
+Please leave a comment below or connect with us on Twitter, Facebook, and Instagram.
+Don’t forget to also check out Seattle Bloggers for more awesome experiences and video production around the Emerald City!